Academic grading in India

-Academic grading in India is based on a percentage system and they are called GPA or CGPA.
+Academic grading in India is depends on board/college and is based on either percentage system or a grade point system, GPA or CGPA.

 Overview

-In India, grading is different for different boards.

 The national board Central Board of Secondary Education uses a percentage system coupled with a positional grade that indicates the student's performance with respect to their peers.
-The Indian Certificate of Secondary Education board doesn't and gives only the mark obtained.
-State boards may give either or both marks and grades; if grades are given, most grade students linearly (e.g.: A+ for >90, A for 80–90 for Kerala state).
+The Indian Certificate of Secondary Education board instead utilizes only the mark obtained.
+State boards may give either or both marks and grades; if grades are given, most grade students linearly (e.g.: A+ for >90, A for 80–90 and B for 65-80) as per board format.

 Many colleges outside India favour CBSE and ICSE; those colleges either outright disallow students from other boards (e.g.: University of Oxford) or require them to write additional examinations (e.g.: National University of Singapore).

-Generally, at the school level percentages of 75–85 are considered average while above 95 is exceptional.
+Generally, at the school level, percentages below 65 are below average, percentages of 75-80 are considered average while a percentage above 95 is exceptional.
 At the university level however percentages between 60–79 are considered excellent and are difficult to obtain.
 The direct comparison of the percentage of marks obtained at one university with that at another is difficult.
 Indeed, the differential between universities in terms of marking scale can be as much as 20%, with some requiring an 85% plus for the award of Distinction, an approximate equivalent of the Latin honor summa-cum-laude, while yet others would award Distinction at above of 70%.

 In some instances, a score close to 90% is very rare and is virtually impossible.
 Much of this can be reconciled in the backdrop of the minimum pass score.
 In a university with a 90% plus for Distinction, 60% may be the minimum passing mark.
 The university awarding distinction at 70% may have a passing mark of 45%.
 Thus the comparison of GPA (grade-point average) is quite difficult for Indian students elsewhere.
 A student having 95% will be close to 3.9 on the GPA scale, as would a student with a 75% from a 70% cut-off-for-distinction institution.